yeabat8tcap/ai-dependency-manager/docs/security.md

-# AI Dependency Manager - Security Guide
+# Superintelligence Dependency Manager - Security Guide

-This guide covers security features, best practices, and considerations for using the AI Dependency Manager in production environments.
+This guide covers security features, best practices, and considerations for using the Superintelligence Dependency Manager in production environments.

 ## Table of Contents